chrisl8/PanicStations/README.md

 #### WiFi
 **IF you did not already do this during the imaging process:**

-If you want to set up your Pi to work over WiFi, use the same `sudo raspi-config` menu.
+If you want to set up your Pi to work over Wi-Fi, use the same `sudo raspi-config` menu.
 It is under `System Options`

 ### Pi Serial Port Enable
-You **must** enable the serial port on the Pi before running the install script below.
+You **must** enable the serial port on the Pi before running the installation script below.

 Follow the [instructions to enable Serial port on Pi](https://serialport.io/docs/guide-installation#raspberry-pi-linux).